jennifertrin/suionicp/README.md

 This demo provides an example of how to generate a [Sui](https://sui.io/) address controlled by an [ICP](https://internetcomputer.org/) canister smart contract.

-ICP canister smart contracts can create and manage a wallet address on any blockchain that uses the ECDSA signature scheme including Ethereum, EVM, and Sui.
+ICP canister smart contracts can create and manage wallet addresses on any blockchain that uses the ECDSA signature scheme including Ethereum, EVM, and Sui.
 This feature named [threshold ECDSA](https://internetcomputer.org/docs/current/references/t-ecdsa-how-it-works) enables various cross-chain use cases.

 ## Use cases